mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Introduction

 The Internet has succeeded in no small part because of its purposeful avoidance of any single controlling entity.
-While this approach may reflect a desire to prevent a single technical failure from having wide impact {{RAND}}. it has also enabled the Internet’s rapid adoption and broad spread, because internetworking did not require networks to get permission from or cede control to another entity -- thereby accommodating a spectrum of requirements and positioning the Internet as a public good.
+While this approach may reflect a desire to prevent a single technical failure from having wide impact {{RAND}}, it has also enabled the Internet’s rapid adoption and broad spread.
+Internetworking does not require networks to get permission from or cede control to another entity -- thereby accommodating a spectrum of requirements and positioning the Internet as a public good.

-While avoiding centralization is a widely shared goal for the Internet, achieving it has proven difficult.
+While avoiding centralization of control is a widely shared goal for the Internet, achieving it has proven difficult.
 Many successful protocols and applications on the Internet today work in a centralized fashion -- to the point where some proprietary, centralized services have become so well-known that they are commonly mistaken for the Internet itself.
 Even when protocols incorporate techniques intended to prevent centralization, economic and social factors can drive users to prefer centralized solutions built with or on top of supposedly decentralized technology.

 These difficulties call into question what role architectural regulation -- in particular, open standards bodies such as the IETF -- should play in preventing, mitigating, and controlling Internet centralization.

-This document discusses aspects of centralization that relate to Internet standards efforts. {{what}} provides a definition of centralization. {{why}} explains why centralization of the Internet's functions is undesirable. {{kinds}} surveys the different kinds of centralization that might surface on the Internet. {{decentralization}} then catalogues high-level approaches to mitigating centralization and discusses their limitations.
+This document discusses aspects of centralization that relate to Internet standards efforts. {{what}} provides a definition of centralization. {{why}} explains why centralization of the Internet's core functions is undesirable. {{kinds}} surveys the different kinds of centralization that might surface on the Internet. {{decentralization}} then catalogues high-level approaches to mitigating centralization and discusses their limitations.
 Finally, {{considerations}} considers the role that Internet standards play in avoiding centralization and mitigating its effects.

 Engineers who design and standardize Internet protocols are the primary audience for this document.
 However, designers of proprietary protocols can benefit from considering aspects of centralization, especially if they intend their protocol to be considered for eventual standardisation.
 Likewise, policymakers can use this document to help identify and remedy inappropriately centralized protocols and applications.